 Drivers involved in a crash are required to give their details, and those of the owner of the vehicle if it is not theirs, to any person who had been injured or the owner of any property that has been damaged.

-Watch the following short videos for more information on sharing the road.
+Watch the following short video for more information on sharing the road with bicycles.

 For more information:

 Read Sharing Roads and Paths.
 This RACV sponsored brochure is a code of conduct for riders, drivers and pedestrians.